Jeff-Moorhead/musictheorpy/README.md

 # Musictheorpy

 Musictheorpy is a Python library to perform musical calculations, including intervals, triads/chords, and scales.
-The following modules are available to use:
-- musictheorpy.notes
-- musictheorpy.scales
-- musictheorpy.chords

-All other modules contain implementation details and should not be imported by clients.

 Installation
 ------------